google/zetasql/docs/data-manipulation-language.md

    one row from the target table, and you are trying to update or delete that row in the target table.
-+  `not_matched_by_target_clause`: The `WHEN NOT MATCHED` clause defines how to insert into the target table if a row from the source table does not match any row in the target table.
++  `not_matched_by_target_clause`: The `WHEN NOT MATCHED` clause defines how to insert into the target table if a row from the source table doesn't match any row in the target table.

    When the column names of the target table are omitted, all columns in the